Chapter 7: That’s All Right (Mama)

 (Courtesy Nestle)

-I thought back to when I was about ten years old.
-Our school bus driver, Jimmy Dale Parham, stopped by Miller’s (country store) before finishing his route.
-A portable radio suspended from the rearview mirror was playing All Shook Up by Elvis.
-He returned to the bus, sat down in the driver’s seat, and unwrapped about half of the white and blue wrapper with red lettering of his 3.6oz.
-Baby Ruth®.
-He bit into his 5-cent bounty ever so slowly as he held it with his right-hand, awkwardly, on the steering wheel.
+When I was about ten years old, our school bus driver, Jimmy Dale Parham, stopped by Miller’s (country store) before finishing his route.
+A portable radio suspended from the rearview mirror played All Shook Up by Elvis.

-Jimmy Dale chewed on that beautiful bar — my mouth-watering with envy — for what seemed like 20 minutes.
-I sat there staring and dreaming of the day I could walk into a store and get one of my own six-inch wonders of roasted peanuts, coconut oil, and caramel nougat covered with luscious chocolate.
-Now I could afford to buy the whole display.
+I sat there staring and dreaming of the day I could walk into a store and get one of my own six-inch wonders.
+I couldn’t wait to bite into one of those bars of candy with roasted peanuts, coconut oil, and caramel nougat covered with luscious chocolate.
+Now, I could afford to buy the whole display.

-Leave a Reply
+Leave a comment